parth-shettiwar/Genomic_Imputation_using_Deep_Learning/README.md

 # Genomic Imputation Using Deep Learning

-This project was completed as part of M226 course at UCLA
+This project was completed as part of M226 course at UCLA under Professor Sriram Sankararaman Team details:
-Team details:
 1) Parth Shettiwar
 2) Satvik Mashkaria